Football season looms with no clear guidance in athlete battles to win more eligibility from NCAA

 Vanderbilt quarterback Diego Pavia is perhaps the highest-profile athlete to win his court fight.
 The New Mexico State transfer sued the NCAA last fall, arguing that his junior college years should not count against his eligibility, citing the potential losses in earnings from name, image and likeness deals.
 U.S. District Judge William Campbell Jr. in Tennessee granted a preliminary injunction, ordering the NCAA to allow Pavia to play.

-The NCAA is appealing Campbell's decision but granted a blanket waiver that will allow Pavia and other athletes who played at non-NCAA Division I schools prior to enrollment an extra year of eligibility if they were going to exhaust their eligibility this year.
+The NCAA is appealing Campbell's decision but granted a blanket waiver that will allow an extra year of eligibility for Pavia and other athletes who played at non-NCAA Division I schools before enrollment if they were going to exhaust their eligibility this year.

 Pavia won.
 Others, such as Wisconsin cornerback Nyzier Fourqurean, have lost or are in limbo.